micro-os-plus/utils-lists-xpack/website/pages/home.md

-To integrate the **utils-lists** library into a [meson](https://mesonbuild.com) application, add this folder to the build:
+To integrate the **utils-lists** library into a [meson](https://mesonbuild.com) application, add the folder where this project is located to the build:

 ```meson
 subdir('xpacks/micro-os-plus-utils-lists')